dib-lab/dibsi/workshop-ideas.md

 ## Seeking leader and/or attendee interest.

-### How to develop and release open source software
+### Developing and release open source scientific software / hackfest

 A gathering of scientists who want to work on improving their software development processes, documentation, or release process.
 In